ashimoon/dotnetliberty.AspNet.log4net/README.md

 ﻿# Description

-A couple of extension methods for adding log4net support to ASP.NET 5.
-This currently only supports dnx451 (full .NET framework) as log4net does not have CoreCLR support yet.
+A couple of extension methods for adding log4net support to ASP.NET Core.
+This currently only supports net561 (full .NET framework) as log4net does not have Core CLR support yet.

 # Usage